 Dimensions: 11 x 4 x 2 inches

-- Developed for a general purpose of folding saw with 7 teeth in each inch, 8 inches of blade to cut dry and green wood, bone or plastic, two-component plastic handle with leather strap for great grip
+Specific features: Developed for a general purpose, 8 in of blade to cut dry and green wood, bone or plastic, two-component plastic handle with leather strap for great grip

-- Specifically developed for hunters, campers and wildlife enthusiasts
+Best use: Specifically developed for hunters, campers and wildlife enthusiasts

-Description: Bahco 396-LAP Laplander Folding Saw, 9-Inch Blade, 7 TPI by Bahco is among the most useful piece of equipment in the arsenal of any bushcrafter.
-It has a put-together design that is similar to a traditional folding knife.
+The Bahco Laplander Folding Saw features a 9 in a blade and is among the most useful pieces of equipment in the arsenal of any bushcrafter.
+It has a well-put-together design that is similar to a traditional folding knife.